 Imagine that, by default, immigration officers suspect you to be in a relationship with a Canadian only to be able to immigrate to Canada.
 Now, you have to prove them wrong.
 Which means displaying your private life… at length.

 Then, you have to decide whether you are applying from within Canada, or from outside Canada.
-If you are already in Canada (on a tourist, a student, a work visa, or even if you lost your legal status), you may apply from within Canada or from outside Canada, it’s up to you.
-Both have good sides are bad sides:
+If you are already in Canada (on a tourist, a student, a work visa, or even if you lost your legal status), you may apply from within or outside Canada.

 - Applying from within Canada: you will remain in Canada for the length of the process and may be eligible for a work or study visa.
 On the other side, if you leave Canada during the immigration process, you may not be able to enter the country again.
 Besides, the process can be longer since most of the applications are processed in Buffalo (NY), a very busy office.
 Finally, if your application is turned down, you cannot appeal the decision.